 Cost Sharing - Research Foundation/CUNY and Queens College Policy

 Queens College Commitments:

-If a sponsor requires cost sharing (mandatory cost share), the PI must obtain written approval from the Provost and Divisional Dean 10 days prior to proposal deadline.
+If a sponsor requires cost sharing (mandatory cost share), the PI must obtain written approval from the Divisional Dean, Provost and CUNY Vice Chancellor of Research at least 10 days prior to proposal deadline.
 For approval, PI must: